 Single article limit (SAL)

 Often known as a single article limit or sum insured.
-This is the maximum you can claim on your contents cover for a single item.
-If any of your belongings over this limit are damaged, lost or stolen, including jewellery, laptop, or television, then you might not be covered for their full value unless you’ve made extra cover arrangements.
-See specified items.
+This is the most you can claim on your contents cover for a single item.

 Subsidence